jomedinagomez/RAG_process/README.md

 ---
 ### Repository Description

-The RAG Process repository is a sample repository aimed to be a resource for managing the data lifecycle in RAG applications, providing tools for data preprocessing, indexing, and tool/function calling integration.
+The RAG Process repository is aimed to be a resource for managing the data lifecycle in RAG applications, providing tools for data preprocessing, indexing, and tool/function calling integration.

 The RAG Process repository is structured to facilitate the management and processing of data for retrieval-augmented generation (RAG) tasks.
 It is organized into several key directories, each serving a distinct purpose: